Vocal Logo

 Is research making existing inequalities worse?
 How can we make bench to bedside research – which takes discoveries from the lab to the clinic – more inclusive?
 How should it tackle the unjust and avoidable differences in people’s health?

 To help address these questions, Vocal has developed an Inclusive Research online learning course.
-Co-created with members of the Black Asian and Minority Ethnic Research Advisory Group (BRAG), public health specialists and biomedical scientists, the course defines inclusive research as:
+Co-created with members of the Black and Asian Research Advisory Group (BRAG), public health specialists and biomedical scientists, the course defines inclusive research as:

 Research that takes deliberate action to meet the health research needs of different people, to address barriers to inclusion and to promote environments where everyone feels included, respected and valued.